Say Hello to HELOAN – Newrez's innovative home equity solution!

 A vacation home can be for more than just the summer.
-With an active housing market, and rates still hovering around historic lows, now may be the perfect time to consider investing in a vacation home.
+With an active housing market, now may be the perfect time to consider investing in a vacation home.

 This decision comes with a big personal and financial commitment—given the research and preparation required, and the likelihood of paying off two mortgages at the same time.
 Nonetheless, buying a vacation home can be especially appealing and favorable when you throw in these personal and financial benefits.